Desktop Insights

 We monitor app update endpoints (Sparkle feeds, Electron update URLs, download pages) and re-extract technology data whenever a new version is released.
 Most popular apps are checked every few minutes, ensuring near real-time accuracy.

 Yes.
-You can browse the public app directory and see current technology data for any tracked application.
-Contact us to schedule a demo of the full platform, including version history, alerts, and API access.
+Create a free account to browse the app directory and see technology stacks for any tracked application.
+Contact us for a demo of the full platform, including version history, alerts, and API access.

 Do you offer API access and data feeds?

 Yes.
-Team and Enterprise plans include REST API access for querying technology data programmatically.
+We offer REST API access for querying technology data programmatically.
 The API supports lookup, search, trends, SBOM export, and webhook subscriptions.
-Enterprise plans also include bulk data feeds and CRM integrations.
+Contact us to discuss API access, bulk data feeds, and CRM integrations.

 Who uses Desktop Insights?